Making a great first impression on a prospect can be tantamount to the success of the relationship. First impressions, after all, are everything.

 Like #6, this phrase not only reveals that you haven't done research but also asks a prospect to do work on your behalf.
 You haven't even established a relationship, so why would your prospect take time to help you?

 A perfect sales email can be tricky to write, but a really bad one is easy to avoid.
-By taking the time to write a clear, concise message, sales reps can provide value to the prospect from the jump and ensure a great first impression.
+By taking the time to write a clear, concise message, sales reps can provide value from the first sentence of their emails and ensure a great first impression.

 Editor's note: This post was originally published in January 2016 and has been updated for comprehensiveness and accuracy.